mmurphy2/libteal/README.md

 # libteal

-Library of useful shell code to facilitate other projects.
+Shell code function library to support other projects.

-As I identify common pieces of code that I want to be able to reuse from project to project, I will be populating this repository.
+## Work in Progress

+Work is currently underway to refactor this code into a set of shell functions for performance reasons.